Skip to content

 Use Remix to deploy the contract and keep a note of the address and ABI.

-Receiver contract is the one that is invoked by a Validator when the StateSynced event is emitted.
-The Validator invokes the function onStateReceiveon the receiver contract to submit the data.
+The receiver contract is the one that is invoked by a validator when the StateSynced event is emitted.
+The validator invokes the function onStateReceiveon the receiver contract to submit the data.
 To implement it, we first import StateReceiver interface and write down our custom logic — to interpret the transferred data inside onStateReceive.

 pragma solidity ^0.5.11;